Aubrey’s Story – Melanoma

 Good news!
 Aubrey has had his scan and all is well, I’m relieved but I’m also on top of the world.
 Thank you so much to everyone at Fitzpatrick’s for taking such good care of Aubrey, I’m so grateful to you all.

-What advice would you give to other owners who are given this diagnosis for their pets?
+What advice would you give to other people who are given this diagnosis for their dog?

 Don’t panic!
 Easier said than done I know.
 I was devastated when I got the diagnosis, I expected the worst and thought I’d put him through that back op for nothing, I was heartbroken.